Table of Contents

 - Patients also present with bone marrow fibrosis, fever and pancytopenia

-- Autoimmune myelofibrosis: generally shows diffuse reticulin fibrosis and an associated autoimmune disease such as rheumatoid arthritis
+- Generally shows diffuse reticulin fibrosis and an associated autoimmune disease such as rheumatoid arthritis

 Board review style question #1

 A 57 year old man presented with fatigue, splenomegaly and hepatomegaly.
 A complete blood count demonstrated anemia and thrombocytosis.
 A bone marrow aspirate and biopsy were ordered (shown above).
-What is the most likely diagnosis?
+What statement about this disease is correct?

 Board review style answer #1